mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 So faith is what?
 Faith is very pure, and clean... *limpid*, like clear water, to the bottom.
 So *manifest* this.
 That is faith.

-Dogen Zenji always [talks about] this: When you want to practice the buddha way, you should believe that there is no confusion, no delusions, no misunderstanding: you are already amply present in the dharma world.
+Dōgen Zenji always [talks about] this: When you want to practice the buddha way, you should believe that there is no confusion, no delusions, no misunderstanding: you are already amply present in the dharma world.

 You should believe this. *Belief* is not to make you “blind,” I always [say].
 Buddhist belief is [that] you have to still go deep into the bottom of existence.
 Using your knowledge, and using your body ...